Isivile23/Python-Week-1/Python-Week-2.md

 # Anatomy of a class

-A class is like an object constructor or a blueprint for creating objects.
+A class is a collection of objects.
+It contains the blueprints or the prototype from which the objects are being created.
+It is a logical entity that contains some attributes and methods.

 ## Instance Attributes